mandorra/multishell-qspace-gradients/README.md

                        [bvalues ...]

 positional arguments:
-  unitary_schema  Sample.txt generate from http://www.emmanuelcaruyer.com/q
+  unitary_schema  Sample.txt generate from http://www.emmanuelcaruyer.com/q-space-sampling.php
-                  -space-sampling.php
-  siemens_schema  Output file name (*.dvs for avoiding errors in the scanner)
-                  to store the weighted directions for Siemens scanner. debug_file      File name to store debug information. n_b0            Number of B0 in the begining of the acquisition. bvalues         B-Values vector separated by spaces (i.e: 1000 2000 3000).
+  siemens_schema  Output file name (*.dvs for avoiding errors in the scanner) to store the weighted directions for Siemens scanner. debug_file      File name to store debug information. n_b0            Number of B0 in the begining of the acquisition. bvalues         B-Values vector separated by spaces (i.e: 1000 2000 3000).
 Number must match the shells in [unitary_schema]

 optional arguments:
   -h, --help      show this help message and exit